caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 Note that the explicit implementation `IZygote.Grow()` has been called, but as an explicit implementation was not provided for `IEgg.Grow()`, the `Egg.Grow()` implementation was used instead.

+You must also use explicit interface implementation syntax when writing an interface which overrides a method defined in a base interface.

 #### Attributes

 Attributes are a way for the developer to attach custom metadata to code: to assemblies, classes, members, method parameters and method return types.
 Some standard attributes affect how the compiler behaves; others are provided by the system or by frameworks to control runtime behaviour, and developers are also free to define their own custom attributes.
 A few examples of the things attributes can be used for are: